nitkhackathon2024-5/NITK-Tuteelink/README.md

 -> Doubt discussions with peers based on IntelliScore.
 -> Realtime Chat feature that enables smooth discussions.
-(We are working upon voice call, video chat features) -> Properly mapped quizzes. (not yet uploaded to app) -> Dynamic leaderboards to promote healthy competition among peers.
+(We are working upon voice call, video chat features) -> Properly mapped quizzes. (not all questions yet uploaded to app) -> Dynamic leaderboards to promote healthy competition among peers.
 -> Many more features await you, download our app to view.

 ------------------------------------------------------------